...

 There is no ONE best provider, in the end a provider must always be the perfect fit for YOU 🙂 That's why here is the Big comparison for a simple overview.

-I've been utilizing TW and am genuinely pleased with its offerings.
-For those considering giving it a try, have a referral code that provides a discount on the service cost for an entire year, benefiting both of us.
+I've been utilising TW and am genuinely pleased with its offerings.
+For those considering giving it a try, to have a referral code that provides a discount on the service cost for an entire year, benefiting both of us.

-3. Do I understand this correctly?
-Once the 8500 francs are invested, I can then generate my own ETF savings plan via standing order - and the amount is then freely selectable.
-50 francs per month would also be possible?
+5. Do I understand that correctly?
+Once I have invested the CHF 8,500, I can then generate my own ETF savings plan via standing order - and the amount is then freely selectable.
+CHF 50 per month would also be possible?

 1. Correct!
 It is only a question of the minimum volume.
 This also has to do with the fact that a sufficiently prepared spread is not possible with a small amount of funds.
 After that, you can add as much or as little as you want.